deriv-com/deriv-app/packages/components/stories/mobile-dialog/README.md

 # Mobile Dialog Component

-Renders a dialog bix with title, body and footer for mobile and desktop.
+Renders a dialog box with title, body and footer for mobile and desktop.
 This component uses an empty `div` with a spesific `id` as portal to render the dialog.
 So, add somtehing like `<div id='modal_root'/>` to your  `index.html` file.

 #### Supported Gestures: